-Larissa holds a central position in the country, since it’s situated on the main transport axis of Greece, connecting Athens and Thessaloniki, while the airport of Central Greece is less than an hour away.
+Larissa holds a central position in the country, since it’s situated on Greece's main transport axis, connecting Athens and Thessaloniki, while the airport of Central Greece is less than an hour away.

 The river Pinios runs through the north part of the city and it is a meeting point for people who enjoy nature, walking, hiking and biking.